The Student visa allows overseas students to study on a higher education course with us. This visa has replaced the Tier 4 (General) visa route.

-Your CAS will confirm how much you have already paid to the University for your first year.
+Your CAS will confirm how much you've already paid to the University for your first year.
 The amount confirmed on your CAS can be discounted from the total amount you show in your bank account.
-However, if you pay your fees after your CAS has been issued and if it is not updated at the time of your visa application, you will need to present payment receipts issued by the University to be able to discount this amount.
+However, if you pay your fees after your CAS has been issued, and if it's not updated at the time of your visa application, you will need to present payment receipts issued by the University to be able to discount this amount.

-Example: Your course fees for the 1st year are £19,500 and your CAS confirms that you have paid £10,000.
-You will need to show £9,500 in your bank account to evidence that you have enough money to pay for your course fees.
+For example, if your course fees for the first year are £19,500 and your CAS confirms that you have paid £10,000, you'll need to show £9,500 in your bank account to prove you have enough money to pay for your course fees.

-Except for the academic fees, the UKVI will want to see that you have enough money for your living costs: accommodation and general maintenance.
-As a London student, you will need to show £1,334 for each month of your study, for a maximum period of 9 months, even if your course is longer.
-Please consider the examples below to see how to calculate this.
+As well as academic fees, UKVI want to see that you have enough money for your living costs, including accommodation and general maintenance.
+As a London student, you'll need to show £1,334 for each month of your study, for a maximum period of 9 months, even if your course is longer.

-Example 2: Your course is 6 months and 2 days long.
-You need to show maintenance for 7 months, as it will be rounded upwards to the next month if the length of your course includes a part of a month.
-You need to show £1,334 x 7 = £9,338
+Example 2: If your course is six months and two days long, you'll need to show maintenance for seven months – as it will be rounded up.
+You need to show £1,334 x 7 = £9,338.

-Once you have calculated how much money you are required to show, you need to ensure you have the right documents to evidence the funds.
-The money you show may be in a currency different than Pound sterling.
+Once you've calculated how much money you're required to show, you'll need to ensure you have the right documents to prove you have the funds.
+The money you show can be in a currency different than Pound sterling.
 If this is the case, please ensure that the amount held corresponds to the required amount in GDP using the exchange rates published here at the date of your application.

-The funds can be evidenced by providing one of the following:
+The funds can be proven by providing one of the following:

 - A compliant bank statement